Shhh, look over in my sidebar. See all those buttons? The ones that link to feeds, translations, and other goodies? Want some?

 Free Buttons, Badges and Icons

-Below are resources to download and save premade and free icons, buttons, and badges.
+Here are some resources to download and save for pre-made and free icons, buttons, and badges.
 Also included are a variety of graphic icons.
 Different from buttons, these are icons that you can use to spice up or help categorize your posts with graphic elements.

 - GT McKnight Buttons